Occupational Health Services (OHS)

 Risk Management holds and manages the contract for state agencies, and the exams themselves are processed through a third-party vendor.

-If you have identified a position through the job's essential functions which requires a Post-Offer Physical, please forward to WorkCare for processing.
+If a job hazard to an essential function has been identified for a position, and will require a Post-Offer Physical, please forward to WorkCare for processing.

 You may submit your requests via: